Victor Mpitsang

-Phenyo Victor Mpitsang (born 28 March 1980) is a fast bowler who has played two One Day Internationals for South Africa in 1999.
-He has represented Free State and subsequently the Eagles franchise since 1998.
-On October 20, 2020, Cricket South Africa (CSA) announced that Victor Mpitsang has been appointed as the new National Convenor of Selectors.
-The position is a full-time appointment which will commence on 2 November 2020.
+Phenyo Victor Mpitsang (born 28 March 1980) is a South African former cricketer.
+A fast bowler, he played two One Day Internationals for South Africa in 1999.
+He represented Free State and subsequently the Eagles franchise.
+On 20 October 2020, Cricket South Africa (CSA) announced his appointment as the new National Convenor of Selectors, a full-time appointment commencing on 2 November 2020.

 Early years

-Mpitsang was born in Kimberley, Northern Cape, and was spotted as a youngster by Corrie van Zyl.
+Mpitsang was born in Schweizer-Reneke, and was spotted as a youngster by Corrie van Zyl.
 A bursary was arranged for him as part of the UCB's development programme, enabling him to be educated at Grey College, Bloemfontein.

 He played in three under-19 Test matches and eight under-19 ODIs in 1997 and 1998.
 He was a member of the South African squad for the 1998 Under-19 World Cup, taking seven wickets in five appearances at an average of 26.57, with best figures of 3/27 against India.
 His first-class debut for Free State came in the 1997–98 SuperSport Series when he was selected for the fixture against Border in East London.